Reservoir Computing Approach to Quantum State Measurement

-We show that a small physical RC is able to classify two-qubit measurement trajectories with a fidelity that is higher than achievable under the same conditions with conventional optimal filtering approaches.
 This non\textendash{}von-Neumann\textendash{}architecture computer can be implemented in the same hardware platform as the target quantum system with minimal overhead, providing a uniquely low latency approach to quantum measurement.
-In addition, we demonstrate that the RC classification process is agnostic to the specifics of the measurement signal and in particular the quantum non-demolition (QND) nature of the measurement process, allowing for the speedup of readout.
 An important conclusion of our study is that the Kerr network RC we consider learns significantly faster than a readout system that is calibrated using an optimal matched filter.
 Our results indicate that a cryogenic readout device should provide a rapid, robust and autonomous pre-processor for quantum state measurement.
-This analog processor is capable of operating on timescales order of magnitudes faster than digital computers, and enables signal processing on the ``computational edge,'' significantly reducing computational costs \cite{Canaday2018, Tanaka2019}.
+Such analog processors are capable of operating on timescales orders of magnitude faster than digital processors in head-to-head comparison on the same computational task \cite{Canaday2020}, and enable signal processing on the `computational edge,' \cite{Canaday2018, Tanaka2019} significantly reducing computational costs.

-While the methodology considered here is principally inspired by reservoir computing, it explores a broader view of the problem of measurement.
-Measurement involves the electromagnetic excitation of the system under scrutiny (hereafter referred to as the ``Quantum System,'' QS) with a probe pulse and the continuous-time processing of the signal scattered from the QS.
-While other readout techniques have been explored \cite{Boulant2007, Boissonneault2010, Reed2010}, dispersive measurement~\cite{Gambetta2007, Gambetta2008, Filipp2009, Jeffrey2014, Heinsoo2018, Ikonen2019} is most widely employed.
-This approach is predicated on performing a QND measurement and requires a careful balancing of the interrogating pulse to maximize the SNR while minimizing non-QND effects.
-Therefore speed and fidelity of the readout present two competing requirements.